By Michael Lanza

 A rim-to-rim Grand Canyon hike delivers numerous moments of pure magic.
 Even on a popular trail like the Bright Angel, you can get gifted with a rare, thrilling surprise.

 As I hiked wearily up the Bright Angel, in the final mile of the return leg of our two-day, nearly 45-mile, rim-to-rim-to-rim hike, I heard a noise to my left.
 Two bighorn sheep burst from the sparse vegetation on the trail’s downhill side, dashed across it no more than 10 feet in front of me, and disappeared within seconds, clambering up the steep slope on the trail’s uphill side.
 At that moment, there happened to be no other hikers within sight.
 I was the only one to see them.

 The Big Outside helps you find the best adventures.
 Join now to read ALL stories and get a free e-guide!

 Minutes later, still electrified by that chance encounter, I watched the same two bighorns jump onto the trail again, this time maybe 100 feet uphill from me.
 They sprinted down the trail, passing so closely to me that for an instant I thought they might crash right into me.

-Watch for my upcoming feature story about this rim-to-rim hike.
-Meanwhile, see my story about a previous one-day, 44-mile, rim-to-rim-to-rim dayhike of the Grand Canyon an all of my stories about Grand Canyon National Park at The Big Outside.
+Read my feature story about this rim-to-rim hike, “Fit to be Tired: Hiking the Grand Canyon Rim to Rim in a Day.”
+See also my story about a previous one-day, 44-mile, rim-to-rim-to-rim dayhike of the Grand Canyon and all of my stories about Grand Canyon National Park at The Big Outside.